Towards Unsupervised Domain Adaptation via Domain-Transformer: Experiments

-The results of ImageCLEF-DA are shown in the left of Table~\ref{tab:results-clef-31}.
-The mean accuracies of OT-based methods, i.e., KGOT, ETD and DeepJDOT, are 84.1\%, 89.7\%, and 86.7\%, respectively.
-Compared with KGOT, ETD and DeepJDOT improve the accuracies by considering label information.
-It indicates that discriminative feature learning in a supervised manner plays an important role in reducing domain discrepancy.
-Particularly, the mean accuracy of DoTNet is 91.5\%, which is 7.4\% higher than that of KGOT.
-It means that our proposed domain-level attention is effective in achieving local semantic consistency.
-We also see that the mean accuracy of DoTNet is at least 1.5\% higher than that of the manifold alignment-based method DMP and the divergence metric alignment-based method ATM.
-The mean accuracy of both CKB and DSAN achieves 90.2\%, which is 1.3\% lower than that of DoTNet.
-Note that target pseudo-labels are employed in CKB and DSAN, and this utilization may bring additional uncertainty to model training and parameter estimation.
-In contrast, DoTNet learns discriminative features without pseudo-labels.
-Thus, DoTNet not only outperforms other methods in the sense of average accuracy, but also has significant improvements on most tasks.
+The results of ImageCLEF are shown in the left of Table~\ref{tab:results-clef-31}.
+For the OT-based methods, DeepJDOT, RWOT, and ETD improve the mean accuracy of KGOT by considering the label information.
+It indicates that discriminative feature learning can enhance the classification performance of adaptation models.
+The mean accuracy of DoT is 1.8\% and 4.8\% higher than that of ETD and DeepJDOT, respectively.
+Such results indicate that building intrinsic sample interactions across domains is effective in learning discriminative features.
+Besides, the mean accuracy of DoT is at least 1.5\% higher than that of the manifold-based method DMP and metric-based method ATM.
+The accuracy of BuresNet and DSAN both achieve 90.2\%, which is 1.3\% lower than that of DoT.
+DMP, ATM, BuresNet, and DSAN attempt to learn discriminative and transferable features by aligning class-relevant clusters across domains.
+DoT achieves the highest mean accuracy, which indicates its effectiveness in achieving locality consistency.